About us

 Frank Spengler

-Head of the Konrad Adenauer-Stiftung’s office in Hungary
+Former Head of the Konrad Adenauer-Stiftung’s office in Hungary

 The people of Bavaria and Hungary have many ties.
 Not only the Danube which is, beyond doubt, the most apparent of all.
 Bavarian-Hungarian issues play an important role in the cooperation between HSA (Hanns Seidel Foundation) and PMA.
 I would like to congratulate PMA, and wish them all the best; I would like to express my gratitude for an intimate cooperation that is built upon mutual trust and carried out in the spirit of Hungarian-German friendship.